Dematamal Viharaya

 Dematamal Viharaya is a Buddhist temple in Okkampitiya village, Monaragala district, Sri Lanka.
 The Stupa of Dematamal Viharaya is considered as one of the oldest Stupas in Sri Lanka built in the 2nd Century BC.

 According to folklore, it is the place which provided safety to Prince Saddhatissa, who was attempting to flee after losing the fight with his elder brother, Prince Dutugamunu.

+Dematamal Viharaya is a historic Buddhist temple located in Okkampitiya, Monaragala District, in the Uva Province of Sri Lanka.
+The temple has significant historical and cultural importance and is believed to date back to the 3rd century BC.
+Here are some key points about Dematamal Viharaya: